 Lake Michigan has a maximum length of 307 miles and a surface area of 22,404 square miles.
 The maximum width is 118 miles, and the minimum width is 91 miles.
 Among the five great lakes, Lake Michigan is the third largest by surface area.
 In terms of volume, it is the second largest.

-Lake Michigan touches four states; Indiana, Wisconsin, Illinois, and Michigan.
+The lake touches four states; Indiana, Wisconsin, Illinois, and Michigan.
 The main ports that lie along the shores of Lake Michigan are Green Bay and Milwaukee in Wisconsin, Muskegon in Michigan, Gary in Indiana, and Chicago in Illinois.